Speaker-adaptive neural vocoders for parametric speech synthesis systems: Neural vocoders

 The basic WaveNet framework is an autoregressive network which generates a probability distribution of waveforms from a fixed number of past samples \cite{van2016wavenet}.
 Recent \textit{WaveNet vocoders} directly utilize acoustic features as the conditional input where these features are extracted from conventional parametric vocoders \cite{tamamori2017speaker, hayashi2017investigation, hu2017ustc, shen2017natural, adiga2018use}.
 This enables the WaveNet system to automatically learn the relationship between acoustic features and speech samples which results in superior perceptual quality over traditional parametric vocoders \cite{tamamori2017speaker, wang2018comparison}.

-However, due to the inherent structural limitations of CNNs in terms of capturing the dynamic nature of speech signals, the WaveNet approach often generates noisy outputs caused by distortion in the spectral valley regions.
-To improve the perceptual quality of synthesized speech, several frequency-dependent noise-shaping filters have been proposed \cite{song2019excitnet, tachibana2018investigation, yoshimura2018mel, juvela2018speaker, valin2018lpcnet, wang2018neural}.
+However, due to the inherent structural limitations of CNNs in terms of capturing the dynamic nature of speech signals, the WaveNet often generates noisy outputs caused by distortion in the spectral valley regions.
+To improve the quality of synthesized speech, several frequency-dependent noise-shaping filters have been proposed \cite{song2019excitnet, tachibana2018investigation, yoshimura2018mel, juvela2018speaker, hwang2018lp, valin2018lpcnet}.
 In particular, the neural excitation vocoder \textit{ExcitNet} (described in Figure~\ref{fig:ExcitNet}a) exploits a linear prediction (LP)-based adaptive predictor to decouple the spectral formant structure from the input speech signal.
 The WaveNet-based generation model is then used to train the residual LP component (i.e. the excitation signal).
-As variation in the excitation signal is only constrained by vocal cord movement, the training process becomes much more effective.

-In the speech synthesis step shown in Figure~\ref{fig:ExcitNet}b, the acoustic parameters of the given input are first generated by an acoustic model designed with a conventional deep learning SPSS system \cite{song2017effective}.
+In the speech synthesis step shown in Figure~\ref{fig:ExcitNet}b, the acoustic parameters of the given input are first generated by an acoustic model designed with a conventional deep learning-based TTS system \cite{song2017effective}.
 Those parameters are used as auxiliary conditional features for the WaveNet model to generate the corresponding time sequence of the excitation signal.
 Ultimately, the speech signal is reconstructed by passing the generated excitation signal through the LP synthesis filter.
-In this way, the quality of the synthesized speech signal is further improved because the spectral component is well represented by the deep learning framework and the residual component is efficiently generated by the WaveNet framework.